 We decided if we were going to be taken seriously in the world of wine, we needed house wines.
 Logically, we needed 2, but I think 3 is essential really.
 Red, White and Sparkling.
 These are our current selections:

 La Jara Prosecco Spumante – These golden straw coloured bubbles are always on hand in our house.
-White flowers, apple, peach and pear, its like a liquid fruit salad.
+White flowers, apple, peach and pear, its like a liquid fruit salad but not one of your 5 a day sadly.
 Very fresh, slightly acidic and generally very delicious.
 Serve pretty well chilled.
 Can easily be drunk alone, as an aperitif or with some delicious smoked chicken, or baked stone fruits with marscapone cream!

 Feast Smeili Moschofilero – Greek wine, from the Peloponnese, this is an ultra light summer wine, best served chilled.
 Slightly greenish tint to it, and citrus driven.
 Lemons, and lemon blossom dominate but there is also a hint of rose almost like turkish delight.
 The wine has a pleasant acidity.
 Easy to drink and well balanced.
 Great with a simple tomato salad, smothered in salt and olive oil!